As an employer, you’ll no doubt find yourself faced with managing maternity leave within your business at some stage.

 New mothers also have a legally protected right to return to work, subject to certain limited exceptions, and certain enhanced rights over other employees, such as first refusal of alternative employment if her original post is made redundant.

-When does an employee need to notify you of her pregnancy?
+When does an employee need to notify you of their pregnancy?

-By law, your employee must notify you of her pregnancy at least 15 weeks before the expected due date, giving you either a MATB1 form or other medical confirmation.
-The law requires you to acknowledge this within 28 days of receiving the notice, letting your pregnant member of staff know her entitlements to maternity leave and pay.
+By law, your employee must notify you of their pregnancy at least 15 weeks before the expected due date, giving you either a MATB1 form or other medical confirmation.
+The law requires you to acknowledge this within 28 days of receiving the notice, letting your pregnant member of staff know their entitlements to maternity leave and pay.

 Maternity leave is split into two periods: